Lofty Questions To Build Self-Confidence And Self-Esteem: A Little-Known Technique

 How to build self-confidence and self-esteem Emily Watson Books

-When you lack confidence, you might also make snap decisions that are not well-considered or appropriate for the circumstances.
-People with low self-esteem also tend to procrastinate and make mistakes when faced with tasks they feel they should be able to accomplish relatively quickly and engage in negative self-talk.
+Lack of confidence can lead to impulsive decisions that may not be well-considered or suitable for the situation.
+People with low self-esteem also tend to procrastinate, make mistakes when faced with tasks they feel they should be able to accomplish relatively quickly, and engage in negative self-talk.
 Being confident improves many areas of your life, including relationships and career success.

-Self-confidence, in short, can be compared to a muscle; it just takes time to develop.
+Self-confidence, like a muscle, requires time to develop.
 The key is getting “started” on building your own muscle strength to accomplish things you never thought possible before and become more confident in your abilities.

 While there are many ways to improve your self-esteem and self-confidence, this post will share with you a little-known technique—lofty questions—that I also use myself, made known by Mindvalley, a well-known personal growth educational institution.
 But let me first explain why it is important to build self-confidence and self-esteem.